andersthorborg/ACF-Image-Crop/readme.txt

 The plugin supports the defined image sizes as well as a custom option, enabling the developer to specify the dimensions from within the field edit screen.

 The field can be configured to enforce a hard crop or a minimal-dimension-based crop.
 The hard crop will lock the aspect ratio of the crop where as the minimal-dimension-based crop will not allow the user to crop the image below the specified dimensions.

 This plugin diverts from plugins like [Manual Image Crop](http://wordpress.org/plugins/manual-image-crop/) in that when the user crops an image, a new attachment is generated, so that the relevant crop only applies in the context it is edited.
-It also spares the user from dealing with the concept of various image sizes.
-(This does however have the potential of over-crowding the media-directory with differently cropped versions of images).
+It also keeps the user from dealing with the concept of various image sizes.

+As of version 1.0 the field can be configured to either create the cropped image as a media-item (the default behavior) or simply create it and refer directly to the file without adding it to the media library.
+This will prevent the media library from being cluttered with several cropped versions of the same image.
+When this option is selected the only available return type for the field is URL.

 = Compatibility =